impaglg/data-structures-c/README.md

 # data-structures-c
-Data structures in the C programming language.
+Data structures in the C programming language with learning purposes.